My Jewish Christmas

 a pillowcase full of toys and some tricks.

-Yet I am Jewish – we celebrated the Festival of Lights
+Yet I am Jewish – we celebrated the Festival of Lights.

-Hanukah for 8 days and even 8 nights.
+Hanukkah for 8 days and even 8 nights.

 And every day we would get a small gift—